metrorailings/OwlBlog/content/posts/week-14-insights.md

 Giants suck on special teams.
 Little worrying given Joe Judge is supposed to be a special teams maven.

+Seems like the Cardinals defensive front have keyed in on the weaknesses of the Giants offensive line.
+Either that or the Giants simply struggle handling the blitz.

 ***

 ## Broncos @ Panthers